leonardonels/passkey-django/README.md

-# mysite
+# Passkey-Django

+This is my thesis project.

+## Overview

+This project is a web application built with Django.
+It provides a platform for managing user authentication and authorization using passkeys.

+## Installation

 WARNING: Passkey sign-up is not implemented yet so to use passkey create a profile with username and password first.
 From there you can test otp functionality as well as passkeys.

-    To test it by yourself:
 1. clone this repository
 2. highly suggested to create a virtuale enviroment, 'pipenv' was used during developement
 3. if you have decided to use pipenv enter the virtual enviroment
          $ pipenv shell
 4. install all required packages, they are stored in the requirements.txt file
          $ pip install -r requirements.txt

+## Usage

-      5. start the server
+1. start the server
          $ python manage.py runserver
-      6. to test it go to http://localhost:8000 i know that tecnically localhost:8000 and 127.0.0.1:8000 are almost the same, but localhost is recognised as a trusted source, 127.0.0.1:8000 is not and webauth features would not work
+2. to test it go to http://localhost:8000 i know that tecnically localhost:8000 and 127.0.0.1:8000 are almost the same, but localhost is recognised as a trusted source, 127.0.0.1:8000 is not and webauth features would not work